Getting Your Home Ready to Sell

 Market Conditions

 Buyer's market or seller's market?
 Rising inventory or falling?
 Interest rate environment?
-These factors directly influence how aggressive or conservative your pricing strategy should be.
+These factors directly influence how aggressive or conservative a pricing strategy may be.

 Your Property's Specific Attributes